 Take a deep breath in.
 Can you smell it?
 That’s right, Pumpkin Spice Lattes are back.
 It’s time to get ready for fall.

-Whether your restaurant serves a super-popular LTO or just offers delicious seasonal specials, the changing seasons will be sure to effect your menu.
+Whether your restaurant serves a super-popular LTO or just offers delicious seasonal specials, the changing seasons will be sure to affect your menu.
 As the weather turns, guests will get more excited about hot drinks, hearty flavors, and decorative gourds.
 Don’t squash this trend!
 You can use data about their seasonal preferences to increase guest loyalty, boost profits, and celebrate the season.

 As you update your menu, you should also be prepared to update your restaurant’s inventory.
 Here are 5 simple steps to get your stockroom ready for fall.